-As at March 31, 2020, the Company had working capital of \$85,656 compared to \$102,398 at December 31, 2019.
-Included in the working capital at March 31, 2020 are payables and accrued liabilities of \$10,425 (December 31, 2019 - \$15,662).
+As at September 30, 2020, the Company had working capital of \$58,472 as compared to \$102,398 at December 31, 2019.
+Included in the working capital at September 30, 2020 are payables and accrued liabilities of \$13,538 (December 31, 2019 - \$15,662).

-The existing working capital as at March 31, 2020 is not sufficient to fund the minimum expenditures the Company must incur to sustain its operations beyond 2020.
+While the existing working capital is sufficient to fund the minimum expenditures the Company must incur to sustain its mineral claims and operations beyond 2020, the ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings.
+There is no assurance that the Company will be successful in obtaining required financing at an acceptable cost as and when needed or at all.
 As such, there is a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.